 Traditionally, balancing of natural gas volumes was on a once-perday basis, known as the gas day.
 However, with the increase in the use of natural gas to generate electricity, FERC moved to align gas nominations and balancing more closely to scheduling of electricity by system operators.
-In 2015, FERC issued an order to change the Timely Nomination Cycle for scheduling gas transportation from 11.30am Central Clock Time (CCT) to 1pm CCT, and to add an additional intraday scheduling opportunity during the gas day to the existing two.
+An order issued by FERC changed the Timely Nomination Cycle for scheduling gas transportation from 11.30am Central Clock Time (CCT) to 1pm CCT, and to add an additional intraday scheduling opportunity during the gas day to the existing two.